bbc/a11y-tests-web/README.md

 # iplayer-web-a11y-tests

-Uses [bbc-a11y](https://github.com/bbc/bbc-a11y) to run a suite of automated tests to test accessibility across a set of webpages.
+Uses [bbc-a11y](https://github.com/bbc/bbc-a11y) to run a suite of automated tests to test accessibility across a set of webpages, defined in a config file.

 ## Installation